swarbler/bestof/camera-gear/cameras.md

 - **secondary:** G9 II

 {: .alternative }
-GX9 has takes better photos than the GX85 and has a tilting viewfinder, but is more expensive and a bit larger.
+G85 is weather sealed alternative to the GX85 with a larger DSLR-style grip

 #### Video